 Eric Peterson (How Do You Calculate Engagement?
 Part II)

 While the first definition focused on the idea of choice, this one alludes to the fact that there are different levels of customer engagement.
 Some customers will have a deeper level of engagement than others.
-For example, a new shopper might engage by following your brand on social media and placing an order, but this level of engagement is very different than someone who’s placed 10 orders in the last year and also referred their friends.
+For example, a new shopper might engage by following your brand on social media and placing an order, but this level of engagement is very different from someone who’s placed 10 orders in the last year and also referred their friends.
 Ultimately, Peterson’s definition clarifies that the more valuable and frequent the engagement is, the more invested your customer will be with your brand in the long term.

 With platforms like Shopify and Magento, it’s easy for just about anyone to start a small business.
 As the ecommerce world has become more crowded, there’s been an overwhelming focus on clicks, conversions and acquisition costs.